 Exploring NU's Public Safety Administration degree completion program:

 Neumann University's Bachelor of Science in Public Safety Administration is an accelerated, online undergraduate degree completion program for adults currently working in the fire service, law enforcement, and emergency medical services fields.

 As part of this program, students will complete in-depth projects that rely on experiential learning elements applicable to a variety of public safety administration situations to foster an understanding of how challenges and opportunities develop in public safety administration settings, and what is needed to effectively address real-world issues in these environments.

 Graduates of the Public Safety Administration degree completion program will be able to:

-• Demonstrate ability to think critically and creatively in public safety administration problem-solving
+• Demonstrate the ability to think critically and creatively in public safety administration problem-solving

 • Identify and describe key functions and competencies to be effective in today’s public safety administration environments